ks13579/IceBT_SensorPlacement/README.md

 ### Instructions

-`README.md` - That’s me 🙂 Your guide to the repository, with an overview and usage instructions.
+`README.md` - That’s me! 🙂 Your guide to the repository, with an overview and usage instructions.